 How to pay for the healthcare you need

 While it’s not easy to budget with a limited income, your personal wellness can be financially manageable with advanced planning and by taking advantage of available discount programs.

 Set aside a small amount out of each paycheck to serve as your “medical fund”.
 Resist the urge to take money out of that fund for other purposes so it’s always there to cover planned and unplanned medical expenses like prescriptions and office visits.

 For employees without benefits, investigate discount programs available to you.
 For example an inexpensive dental discount plan can cost less than $10 a month, and can offer low cost dental care to save you hundreds or thousands of dollars on both routine and advanced dental procedures.

 Similar discount health programs can put vital preventive and wellness care within reach of even the tightest budget.
-Be sure not to ignore your health as a part-time employee and find out steps to take when cost is the real root of your dental concerns.
+Learn more about dental savings options for uninsured employees.
+And be sure not to ignore your health as a part-time employee and find out steps to take when cost is the real root of your dental concerns.